 This function is used when implementing an alternative distribution carrier using processes as distribution controllers.
-DHandle is retrived via the callback f\handshake\complete.
+DHandle is retrieved via the callback f_handshake_complete.
 More information can be found in the documentation of ERTS User's Guide # How to implement an Alternative Carrier for the Erlang Distribution # Distribution Module.

 '''

 erlang:dist_ctrl_get_data_notification(DHandle) -> ok

 Types:

-DHandle = dist handle()
+DHandle = dist_handle()

 '''

-Request notification when more data is available to fetch using erlang:dist\ctrl\get\data(DHandle) for the distribution channel identified by DHandle.
-When more data is present, the caller will be sent the message dist\data.
-Once a dist\data messages has been sent, no more dist\data messages will be sent until the dist\ctrl\get\data\notification/1 function has been called again.
+Request notification when more data is available to fetch using erlang:dist_ctrl_get_data(DHandle) for the distribution channel identified by DHandle.
+When more data is present, the caller will be sent the message dist_data.
+Once a dist_data messages has been sent, no more dist_data messages will be sent until the dist_ctrl_get_data_notification/1 function has been called again.